friendica/red/doc/Making-Friends.md

 Click that.
 It will take you to a "Connect" form.

-This is going to ask you for your profile locator.
+This is going to ask you for your Identity Address.
 This is necessary so that this person's website can find yours.

 What do you put in the box?